 The Life and Times of Tristram Shandy, Gentleman might, playfully, be considered the first Irish modernist novel, but if modernism is chronologically restricted to the period from the fin de siècle to the middle of the twentieth century, then the Irish modernist novel began with Ulysses in 1922.
 As discussed above in Irish Modernism and the Revival, there were “revivalist modernist” novels published prior to Joyce’s masterpiece.
 The posthumous publication of Flann O’Brien’s The Third Policeman (1967) prolongs the chronology, but if the book’s composition – in 1939/1940 – is taken into account, then Irish Modernism’s historical arc is very similar to that of British Modernism, which scholars generally conclude around 1945.
 If the temporal boundaries of Irish Modernism are stretched to accommodate novels that are stylistically modernist regardless of their date of publication, then Irish Modernism continues to thrive, with the linguistic inventiveness of Eimear McBride’s A Girl is a Half-Formed Thing (2013).

 International periodical culture was essential to Irish Modernist poetry and short stories, but there were also important interventions made by “national” magazines, as Frank Shovlin discusses in his chapter “From Revolution to Republic: Magazines, Modernism, and Modernity in Ireland”.
-The Klaxon: An Irish International Quarterly survived for just one issue, in 1924, and was provoked principally as a platform for publishing its editor’s review of Ulysses, which had been refused by Dublin Magazine.
+The Klaxon: An Irish International Quarterly survived for just one issue, in 1924, and was founded as a platform for publishing its editor’s review of Ulysses, which had been refused by Dublin Magazine.
 The Klaxon and To-morrow, which succeeded it, were short-lived, in part, because of their purpose; as Shovlin writes, the list of contributors delineates a group that was “Keen to stress its independence both from conventional Catholic control and from the artistic rules of the past”.
 Avant-garde writers were stifled and provoked by the Censorship of Publications (1929), and the conservatism of the Irish Free state led some writers to put aside formal experiments and turn their attention to social problems, as Sean O’Faolain did in The Bell (1940-1954), which published some modernist poets, such as Freda Laughton, but on the whole maintained a realist, documentary tone.

 Recently, critics and theatre historians have turned their attention to Irish modernist theatre, which was a largely unexcavated field due to the dominance of the Abbey Theatre (the Irish National Theatre) in Irish theatre history and the Abbey’s repertoire, particularly in the mid-twentieth century for aesthetically and politically conservative plays.
 Yet, as Ben Levitas argues, “Irish theatrical experimentation is inevitably bound up with participation in the politics of representation, emerging as it did in a period of national reappraisal and revolution.”
 As Kearney sees the genesis of Irish Modernism in a “revivalist modernism”, so Levitas locates modernist theatre in the theatricalities of Wilde and Shaw.
-He goes on to demonstrate how Irish Modernist theatre defies narrow categories and “acts in a broad spectrum of theatricality, ranging from distending adaptations of realism to the avant garde, and from the poetics of symbolism and expressionism, to an awareness of the role of theatre practitioners beyond, the theatre, in the public realm”, as in Synge’s provocation of the riots over his masterpiece, The Playboy of the Western World (1907).
+He goes on to demonstrate how Irish Modernist theatre defies narrow categories and “acts in a broad spectrum of theatricality, ranging from distending adaptations of realism to the avant garde, and from the poetics of symbolism and expressionism, to an awareness of the role of theatre practitioners beyond, the theatre, in the public realm”, as in Synge’s instigation of the riots over his masterpiece, The Playboy of the Western World (1907).